Camilo Séptimo

-Camilo Séptimo (stylized as Camilo VII and also as CVII) is a Mexican synthpop and indie rock band from Mexico City.
-The group was formed in mid-2013.
-It consists of Manuel Mendoza (vocals and bass), Jonathan Meléndez (keyboards), and Erik Vázquez (guitar).
+Camilo Séptimo (stylized as Camilo VII and also as CVII) is a Mexican synth-pop and indie rock band from Mexico City.
+It was formed by Manuel Mendoza (vocals and bass), Jonathan Meléndez (keyboards), and Erik Vázquez (guitar) in 2013.
 Although these are the only three official members, several other musicians perform with the band live, especially Marco Alarcón (drums), César Cardiel (drums), and Claudio Cruz (percussions).

-They have been nominated for several awards, including two nominations at the IMAs for New Artist and Song of the Year with "No confíes en mí" in 2015, and one nomination at the MTV Miaw Awards for Video of the Year with "Inevitable" in 2022.
-They took their name as a reference to the Spanish singer Camilo Sesto, despite having no connection to him.
+They have been nominated for several awards, including two nominations at the IMAs for New Artist and Song of the Year with "No confíes en mí" in 2015, and one nomination at the MTV MIAW Awards for Video of the Year with "Inevitable" in 2022.
+They took their name as a reference to the Spanish singer Camilo Sesto.

-The group emerged after the dissolution of Lady Lane, the predecessor band to Camilo Séptimo, in which Manuel and Erick participated.
+The group emerged after the dissolution of Lady Lane, the predecessor band to Camilo Séptimo, in which Manuel and Erik participated.
 Later, they recorded a series of folk demos created by Manuel in his home studio.
-From these sessions came their first single, titled "Portales," which received attention in the media, where the melodic quality of the vocals, the production, and the texture of the musical instruments were highlighted.
+From these sessions came their first single, titled "Portales", which received attention in the media, where the melodic quality of the vocals, the production, and the texture of the musical instruments were highlighted.
 After the release of the promotional video, the band presented "No confíes en mí" as their second single.
 This composition helped them rise to fame, introducing styles such as new wave and math rock.